the-mason-jar/the-mason-jar/recipes/infusions/vodka/morgana.html.md

 Notes
 -----------

+* This one has a lot going on.
+When fitering you might need to do several passes.
+The idea is to not let anything through, unless you plan of drinking right away.
+It'll usually show up a bit golden, and that's ok, but if there are left over spices floating in there and you plan on storing it, give it another pass.
 * Bay leaves don't keep well.
 Go fresh!
 * Taste often.
 * The longer you leave it, the hotter it'll get.
 If you want something a bit milder, pull out the chilis.